jacubero/aws-architect-associate/docs/elasticity.rst

 Understanding the basics
 ************************

 **Fault tolerance** refers to the ability of a system to remain operational even if some components of that system fail.
 It can be seen as the built-in redundancy of an application's components.
+The user does not suffer any impact from a fault, the SLA is met.

 **High availability** is a concept regarding the entire system.
 It goes to ensure that:

-* Systems are generally functioning and accessible.
+* Systems are generally functioning and accessible, but it may perform in a degraded state.

 * Downtime is minimized as much as possible.